rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Or can one walk on hot coals and his feet not be scorched? ^0628

-So is he who goes in to his neighbor’s wife; none who touches her will go unpunished. ^0629
+So is he who goes in to his neighbor's wife; none who touches her will go unpunished. ^0629

 People do not despise a thief if he steals to satisfy his appetite when he is hungry, ^0630